redox-os/rfcs/text/0000-coprocess.md

 The memory-related syscalls will be extended to allow assigning protection key at page granularity, using the same range-based syscalls.
 Protection key 0, called the master key, will be reserved for redox-rt, where PKRU == ALL := 0xffff_ffff.
 Redox-rt runs in _master mode_ when PKRU == ALL, and unlike the coprocesses, is allowed to contain code that sets the PKRU.
+A _master page_ is a page for which the PKEY=0.
 Key 0 will be used for intra-process context switching, and will always be access-disabled inside any coprocess.

+Redox-rt will thus be possible to call from any coprocess.
+It will need to implement access checks when context switches are requested.
+It will also need to shadow the current PKRU inside a master page, so it can check directly after the PKRU instruction if the switch was allowed or not.
+This is because any coprocess can jump to the PKRU instruction.

 Any memory syscall that adds new execute permission, will need to be forbidden outside PKRU == ALL.
 This can either be checked explicitly by the kernel by reading PKRU, or if [virtual memory capabilities](https://gitlab.redox-os.org/redox-os/rfcs/-/merge_requests/22), by assigning a user protection key to capability arrays as well.